 As a direct response, The Make A Difference Trust (trading as TheatreMAD) was founded in 2008, establishing the first official stand-alone Charity to coordinate the theatre community’s fundraising and grant making for HIV and AIDS.
 In recognition of the theatre industry’s long term fundraising efforts, MAD set up The Make A Difference Trust Hardship Fund to support people in the theatre industry affected by long term chronic illness.
 A host of fundraising events, including Bucket Collections, Late Night Cabarets, West End Eurovision, West End Bares and A West End Christmas continue to raise funds for projects both in the UK and Sub-Saharan Africa.

-MAD Trust’s philosophy is all about community making a difference: namely the theatre community, working together, using theirs kills and talents, to help other communities living with, or affected by HIV and AIDS.
+MAD Trust’s philosophy is all about community making a difference: namely the theatre community, working together, using theirs skills and talents, to help other communities living with, or affected by HIV and AIDS.

 Today as a fundraising and grant making organisation, the Trust is building on a legacy of over 25 years to raise funds for HIV and AIDS projects that increase awareness; deliver education about the virus, deliver education about its impact and how to prevent transmission; encourage early testing and provide care and support to those affected by HIV, both in the UK and Sub-Saharan Africa.